qstainless/CEN4025C-module04/pseudo code.md

-## Add and remove integers from lists
+## Add and remove integers from collections

 Guillermo Castaneda Echegaray